 Information on Oregon Residential Energy Tax Credits (RETC)

-Retailers and Consumers Take Note: Oregon Program Changes Requirements in 2013
+Oregon Tax Credit Program Changes Requirements in 2013 and 2014

 Background: OHPBA, HPBA and industry experts have been instrumental in negotiating with DOE on rules that affect wood and pellet stoves.
 It it expected that rules will increase the number of wood and pellet stoves that are eligible for the tax credit, which starting in 2013 has been a major issue.
 Also, more realistic efficiency levels have been discussed that should result in higher tax credits.
 Tax credit applications submitted in 2013 that have been held up should be allowed to be processed after the rules take effect.
-For more information about the program contact Maureen Bock, Energy Incentives Program Manager, 503-934-4004, firstname.lastname@example.org.
+Rules that are in effect January 1, 2014 will resolve may of the issues.
+For more information about the program contact Maureen Bock, Energy Incentives Program Manager, 503-934-4004, email@example.com.

 Applying the Tax Credit